michaldziuba03/websockets/README.md

   ...
   finalizeHandshake(res, wsAcceptKey);

-  // We have to use socket from HTTP request.
-Now we can operate req.socket.on('data', (buff) => {})
+  // We have to reuse socket from HTTP request.
+Now we can operate on TCP level req.socket.on('data', (buff) => {})
  ```